 Just do all of the above steps and upload your voice memo from the iPhone to your personal Audext account to convert the recording to text.
 Audext is mobile-friendly, so there will be zero problems with the transcription process on the iPhone.

-Especially if you live in the abyss of events, business meetings, permanent work with other people or are simply immersed in your thoughts.
+Especially if you live in the abyss of events, business meetings, permanent work with other people, or are simply immersed in your thoughts.

 Today you learned how to record important moments of life using the pre-installed Voice Memos app for iPhone.
 This is a solution to save your time and energy, which you can start using right now.

 Take the habit of recording audio, instead of typing on the keyboard.
-Audio to text app is the best way to save your time.
+The audio to text app is the best way to save your time.
 And leave the rest for Audext!
 It will transcribe all the voice memos to text online in minutes leaving you a lot of time for more important work.

 Katrin runs her own podcast show, and interested in best ways to transcribe audio recordings into text.